Swan maiden: Distribution and variants

 The motif of the wife of supernatural origin (in most cases, a swan maiden) shows universal appeal, being present in the oral and folkloric traditions of every continent.de Charencey, Comte H. "le Folklore dans les Deux Mondes".
 In: Actes de la Societé Philologique Tome XXIII.
 Anées 1893 & 1894.
 Paris: Librarie C Klincksieck. pp. 308–331.
 The swan is the typical species, but they can transform into "geese, ducks, spoonbills, or aquatic birds of some other species".
 Other animals include "peahens, hornbills, wild chickens, parakeets and cassowaries".

 ATU 402 ("The Animal Bride") group of folktales are found across the world, though the animals vary.
 The Italian fairy tale "The Dove Girl" features a dove.
 There are the Orcadian and Shetland selkies, that alternate between seal and human shape.
 A Croatian tale features a she-wolf.
 The wolf also appears in the folklore of Estonia and Finland as the "animal bride", under the tale type ATU 409, "The Girl as Wolf".Thompson, Stith.
 The Folktale.
 University of California Press.
 1977. p.
 96. ISBN 0-520-03537-2.

 In Africa, the same motif is shown through buffalo maidens.
 In addition, according to American folklorist William Bascom, in similar narratives among the Yoruba and the Fon the animal wife is an African buffalo, a gazelle, a hind, sometimes a duiker or antelope.

 In East Asia, it is also known featuring maidens who transform into various bird species.
-In Russian fairy-tales there are also several characters, connected with the Swan-maiden, as in The Sea King and Vasilisa the Wise, where the maiden is a dove.

 Russian professor Valdemar Bogoras collected a tale from a Yukaghir woman in Kolyma, in which three Tungus sisters change into "female geese" to pick berries.
 On one occasion, the character of "One-Side" hides the skin of the youngest, who cannot return to goose form.
 She eventually consents to marry "One-Side".

 In a tale attributed to the Toraja people of Indonesia, a woman gives birth to seven crabs that she throws in the water.
 As time passes, the seven crabs find a place to live and take their disguises to assume human form.
 In one occasion, seven males steal the crab disguises of the seven crab maidens and marry them.
 A second one is close to the Swan maiden narrative, only with parakeets instead of swans; the hero is called Magoenggoelota and the maiden Kapapitoe.